bobseamon/sentiment-analysis/README.md

 This project demonstrates a wide range of MLOps and cloud architecture skills:

-* **Cost Optimization:** Implemented an on-demand system where the expensive SageMaker GPU endpoint only runs when requested by a user, and automatically shuts down after 30 minutes, drastically reducing operational costs.
+* **Cost Optimization:** Implemented an on-demand system where the expensive SageMaker GPU endpoint only runs when requested by a user, and automatically shuts down after 30 minutes, drastically reducing operational costs by 95 - 99%.
 * **Event-Driven Architecture:** Utilized Amazon EventBridge to create a decoupled system that reacts to events (like a SageMaker endpoint becoming `InService`) to trigger downstream actions like user notifications and scheduled shutdowns.
 * **Stateful Serverless Design:** Managed system state (e.g., `CREATING`, `IN_SERVICE`, `STOPPED`) and handled concurrency using Amazon DynamoDB, preventing race conditions and ensuring a robust experience for multiple simultaneous users.
-* **Full ML Lifecycle Management:** Executed the complete MLOps lifecycle from data ingestion (S3), ETL (Glue), model training (SageMaker), and deployment (SageMaker Endpoint) to creating a user-facing API (API Gateway & Lambda) and a web frontend (Streamlit).
+* **Full ML Lifecycle Management:** Executed the complete MLOps lifecycle from data ingestion (S3), ETL (Glue), model training (SageMaker), and deployment (SageMaker Endpoint) to creating a user-facing API (API Gateway & Lambda) and a web frontend (Streamlit for development, Javascript for deployment).
 * **Third-Party API Integration:** Integrated the Textbelt API for sending SMS notifications, demonstrating the ability to connect AWS services with external systems.

 ---